 These medicines can make your skin feel itchy.
-If this is a problem for you, talk with your doctor about lowering your dose or trying another medicine.
+If this is a problem for you, talk with your provider about lowering your dose or trying another medicine.

 Some people become constipated when taking narcotics.
-If this happens, your doctor may advise you to drink more fluids, get more exercise, eat foods with extra fiber, or use stool softeners.
-Other medications can often help with constipation.
+If this happens, your provider may advise you to drink more fluids, get more exercise, eat foods with extra fiber, or use stool softeners.
+Other medicines can often help with constipation.

-If your narcotic prescription makes you feel sick to your stomach or causes you to throw up, try taking your medicine with food.
-Other medications can often help with nausea, as well.
+If the narcotic medicine makes you feel sick to your stomach or causes you to throw up, try taking your medicine with food.
+Other medicines can often help with nausea, as well.

 Chaparro LE, Furlan AD, Deshpande A, Mailis-Gagnon A, Atlas S, Turk DC.
 Opioids compared to placebo or other treatments for chronic low-back pain: an update of the Cochrane Review.
 Spine.
 2014;(7):556-63.
 PMID: 24480962 www.ncbi.nlm.nih.gov/pubmed/24480962.

 Chou R1, Fanciullo GJ, Fine PG et al.; American Pain Society-American Academy of Pain Medicine Opioids Guidelines Panel.
 Clinical guidelines for the use of chronic opioid therapy in chronic noncancer pain.
 J Pain.
 2009;10(2):113-30.
 PMID: 19187889 www.ncbi.nlm.nih.gov/pubmed/19187889.

 Turk DC.
 Psychosocial aspects of chronic pain.
 In: Benzon HT.
 Practical Management of Pain.
 5th ed.
 Philadelphia, PA: Elsevier Mosby; 2014:chap 12.